 The speargun is the type of gun that’s often used by advanced fishers and fishermen who work for a living by diving and hunting fish.
-Fishermen in remote areas use this as it’s more efficient in catching fishes for more catches.
+Fishermen in remote areas use this as it’s more efficient in catching fish for more catches.
 Spearguns consist of wooden guns, euro guns, and pneumatic guns.
 All of them vary in size and performance, but a smaller model for a speargun is much better if you’re starting.
 It costs less and has a considerable range that’s fit for the aim of a beginner.
 Spearguns often range from 60 to 150cm.
-The smaller measurements (60 – 80cm) are meant for close distance hunting, which is perfect for areas with limited vision such as kelp forests.
-The 90 – 100cm types are great for bigger fish and far distances ranging from 6 to 12 feet.
+The smaller measurements (60 – 80cm) are meant for close-distance hunting, which is perfect for areas with limited vision such as kelp forests.
+The 90 – 100cm types are great for bigger fish and have far distances ranging from 6 to 12 feet.
 Lastly, the larger measurements are for hunting large fish in clear waters as visibility is wide when the water is clear.
-The larger models may require you to use a float and a line as you may need to shot at a farther range.
+The larger models may require you to use a float and a line as you may need to shoot at a farther range.

 The Pole Spear

 If you’re not confident in shooting just yet, or if you just want to really practice spearfishing first, the pole spear is the perfect weapon of choice.
-These are way cheaper than using a speargun, is low-maintenance and even replaceable due to its low cost.
+These are way cheaper than using a speargun, is low-maintenance, and are even replaceable due to their low cost.
 It’s also known to be lighter in weight.
 But remember that the weight still depends on the length and model of the product.
-Longer spears provide more efficiency as it can also help you hold numerous fish at the same time.
+Longer spears provide more efficiency as they can also help you hold numerous fish at the same time.
 Aluminum pole spears are the best if you wish to be efficient in terms of the weight of your equipment to save more energy when fishing.
 When spearfishing, you always need to bring two spears at the same time.
 You can bring two spearguns or pole spears, but you can also bring one of each instead.
 It’s always best to bring an extra tool just in case things go wrong (such as getting your pole spear broken or if your speargun got lost in the deep).
 If you’re done choosing your preferred spear, it’s time to start hunting.

 Hunting For Fish

 Looking for a suitable location to hunt fish is the very first thing to do when spearfishing.
 Take note that spearfishing will require you to be more observant on the water, and may require you to shift from different areas quickly than traditional fishing.
-The first step as you row your kayak or boat is to search for areas that have clear water on it.
+The first step as you row your kayak or boat is to search for areas that have clear water on them.
 Clearwater helps you track down schools of fish to hunt at a faster rate.
 If the water is foggy or blurry, you may get the risk of having a sick fish with you.
 So be sure to do your research on the sea or river that you’re going to visit for hunting, as not all waters are clear nowadays.
 You must also beware that the type of fish you’re looking for will reflect the type of water you should visit.
-Generally, a remote location is also the perfect choice for fishing as it’s an area with less disturbance for the fishes.
-These areas are less likely polluted, accurately giving you a clear water source where healthy, or even larger, fishes swim.
+Generally, a remote location is also the perfect choice for fishing as it’s an area with less disturbance for the fish.
+These areas are less likely polluted, accurately giving you a clear water source were healthy, or even larger, fishes swim.
 Remote areas are also good for deep spearfishing as fewer people will mean less risk of people getting injured by your spear.
 When choosing a location, you should also set a limitation on your driving range.
 Going for shallow waters will never require you to set a driving range and you will only need to focus on searching for fish.
 Monitoring your driving range is best if you have a buddy who can commit to this activity as well.
-If not, you can look for partners on spearfishing communities online.
-Considering a partner is the best choice for the sake of safety as they can help you wish blind spots, assist you with hunting, and helps you detect predators easier for an easy escape.
+If not, you can look for partners in spearfishing communities online.
+Considering a partner is the best choice for the sake of safety as they can help you with blind spots, assist you with hunting, and helps you detect predators easier for an easy escape.
 But if you feel like you can manage your own way of diving, then going solo is never forbidden in this activity.

 Spearfishing On Shallow Waters

-Spearfishing will always require you to start doing it on shallow waters.
+Spearfishing will always require you to start doing it in shallow waters.
 This helps you become more familiar with the general mechanics behind spearfishing.
 Learning this also helps you get prepared in deep water fishing in the future.
-Spearfishing on shallow waters doesn’t require you to put your head under the water; you will stand throughout your fishing session.
+Spearfishing in shallow waters doesn’t require you to put your head under the water; you will stand throughout your fishing session.
 There are various types of spearfishing techniques in shallow water.
 You can stand onshore and spear the fish by thrusting your stick or pole spear down.
 You can also use the kayak as a platform as well.
-There is another famous technique where you can spear the fish that at the surface, right below the surface, near the rocks, or near the side of the shore or the river.
-All of the spots for catching fish vary upon the type of fish that you want to capture.
+There is another famous technique where you can spear the fish at the surface, right below the surface, near the rocks, or near the side of the shore or the river.
+All of the spots for catching fish vary on the type of fish that you want to capture.
 So be sure to research or observe the fish’s behavior.
 It is optional to spear right below the surface by placing your head while wearing a snorkel.
-You can also spearfish above the line in order to avoid diving if you’re not yet confident in deep water fishing.
+You can also spearfish above the line in order to avoid diving if you’re not yet confident in the deep water fishing.
 But if you feel like you can go and hunt underwater, then we also have tips for dive spearfishing.

 Catching With A Pole Spear